danships/genie-nexus/README.md

 - Express.js for API routing
 - SQLite or Mysql for data persistence
 - pnpm for package management
-- ESLint and Prettier for code quality
+- biome for code quality
 - Husky for git hooks
 - Conventional commits for version control